 Application Security Verification Levels

-The Application Security Verification Standard defines three security verification levels, with each level increasing in depth.
+The Application Security Verification Standard defines three security verification levels, with each level increasing in depth and requirements.

-ASVS Level 1 is meant for all software.
+ASVS Level 1 is for all software

-ASVS Level 2 is for applications that contain sensitive data, which requires protection.
+ASVS Level 2 is for applications that contain sensitive data, which requires protection

-ASVS Level 3 is for the most critical applications - applications that perform high value transactions, contain sensitive medical data, or any application that requires the highest level of trust.
+ASVS Level 3 is for the most critical applications - applications that perform high value transactions, contain sensitive medical data, or any application that requires the highest level of trust

 Each ASVS level contains a list of security requirements.
-Each of these requirements can also be mapped to security-specific features and capabilities that must be built into software by developers.
+It is recommened to map these requirements to security-specific features and capabilities that must be built into software by developers.